UoMResearchIT/mine-the-gaps/README.md

 ## Add a local Django settings file on your machine

-Using the `geo_sensor_gaps/settings/local.template` file as a template, creata a new file `geo_sensor_gaps/settings/local.py`  (this should be in same folder as `local.template` and `base.py`)
+Using the `geo_sensor_gaps/settings/local.template` file as a template, create a new file `geo_sensor_gaps/settings/local.py`  (this should be in same folder as `local.template` and `base.py`)

 Fill in the `MAX_NUM_PROCESSORS` value with an integer representing the maximum number of processors